-- 11.8.2 If it comes to the notice of the Manager either through the Unitholder informing the Manager or otherwise that a Unitholder holds Units (Affected Units) either beneficially or otherwise in any of the relevant circumstances referred to in paragraph 11.18.1 or if the Manager reasonably believes this to be the case, the Manager may give notice to the holder(s) of the Affected Units requiring either transfer of such Affected Units to a person who is qualified or entitled to own them or that a request in writing be given for the redemption or cancellation of such Affected Units in accordance with the FCA Rules.
-If any person upon whom such a notice is served does not. within 30 days after the date of such notice, transfer their Affected Units to a person qualified to hold them or establish to the satisfaction of the Manager (whose judgement is final and binding) that such person or the beneficial owner is qualified and entitled to own the Affected Units, such person shall be deemed upon the expiration of that 30-day period to have given a request in writing for the redemption of all the Affected Units pursuant to the FCA Rules. - 11.8.3 A Unitholder who becomes aware that they have acquired or hold, whether beneficially or otherwise, Affected Units in any of the relevant circumstances referred to in paragraph 11.18.1 shall immediately inform the Manager and the Manager will take action unless it has already received such a notice pursuant to paragraph 11.8.3 either to: - (a) transfer or procure the transfer of all the Affected Units to a person qualified to own the same; or
+- 11.8.2 If it comes to the notice of the Manager either through the Unitholder informing the Manager or otherwise that a Unitholder holds Units (Affected Units) either beneficially or otherwise in any of the relevant circumstances referred to in paragraph 11.18.1 or if the Manager reasonably believes this to be the case, the Manager may give notice to the holder(s) of the Affected Units requiring either the transfer of such Affected Units to a person who is gualified or entitled to own them or that a request in writing be given for the redemption or cancellation of such Affected Units in accordance with the FCA Rules.
+If any person upon whom such a notice is served does not, within 30 days after the date of such notice, transfer their Affected Units to a person gualified to hold them or establish to the satisfaction of the Manager (whose judgement is final and binding) that such person or the beneficial owner is qualified and entitled to own the Affected Units, such person shall be deemed upon the expiration of that 30-day period to have given a request in writing for the redemption of all the Affected Units pursuant to the FCA Rules. - 11.8.3 A Unitholder who becomes aware that they have acquired or hold, whether beneficially or otherwise, Affected Units in any of the relevant circumstances referred to in paragraph 11.18.1 shall immediately inform the Manager and the Manager will take action unless it has already received such a notice pursuant to paragraph 11.8.2 either to: - (a) transfer or procure the transfer of all the Affected Units to a person qualified to own the same; or - (b) give a request in writing or procure that a request is so given for the redemption or cancellation of all the Affected Units pursuant to the FCA Rules. - 11.8.4 An amount equal to any tax charge incurred by the Trust or for which the Trust may be held liable as a result of a transfer pursuant to this paragraph 11.8 shall be recoverable from the Unitholder concerned.

-- (b) give a request in writing or procure that a request is so given for the redemption or cancellation of all the Affected Units pursuant to the FCA Rules. - 11.8.4 An amount equal to any tax charge incurred by the Trust or a Fund or for which the Trust or a Fund may be held liable as a result of a transfer pursuant to this paragraph 11.8 shall be recoverable from the Unitholder concerned. - 11.8.5 Provided that they shall have exercised due care and diligence, no liability shall attach to the Manager or the Trustee by reason of any action taken or not taken by either of them with respect to the matters referred to in this paragraph 11.8.

-11.8.6 In addition, where:

-- (a) the Manager considers it is in the best interests of Unitholders; or - (b) the Manager reasonably believes that the Unitholder no longer satisfies a requirement for remaining a Unitholder of a particular Class.

-the Manager may exchange a Unitholder's holding in one Unit Class to another Class in the same Fund.
+- 11.8.5 Provided that they shall have exercised due care and diligence, no liability shall attach to the Manager or the Trustee by reason of any action taken or not taken by either of them with respect to the matters referred to in this paragraph 11.8. - 11.8.6 In addition, where: - the Manager considers it is in the best interests of Unitholders; or - (b) the Manager reasonably believes that the Unitholder no longer satisfies a requirement for remaining a Unitholder of a particular Class, the Manager may exchange a Unitholder's holding in one Unit Class to another Class.
 The Manager shall give prior written notice to the Unitholder concerned of the proposed exchange, including details of the new Class and reminding the affected Unitholder of its rights to redeem.